Last updated on October 11th, 2019

 One of the most effective ways to capture and edit a dynamic is scene is with HDR Photography.

 Aurora HDR is a photography application that merges bracketed photos to create one single HDR image.
 It helps recover the highlights and shadows through a process called tone mapping.

-This Aurora HDR review will go over the basics of the high-dynamic-range editing software developed by Skylum (formerly Macphun) as well as my first impressions.
+This Aurora HDR review will go over the basics of the high-dynamic-range editing software developed by Skylum (formerly Macphun and creators of Luminar 4) as well as my first impressions.
 I’ll let you know, what I believe, are the most important features.

 I should first point out that the software is a direct competitor to the main HDR program I use, Photomatix.
 Therefore, I was a bit hesitant on the quality of Aurora HDR since HDRSoft’s Photomatix was known to be king of HDR tone-mapped images.

 Aurora HDR was first introduced in 2015.
 Until now, I haven’t used it for the reason mentioned above.
 But I thought I would give it a chance, especially since it now had a few years to improve.

 Basic Review of How Aurora HDR 2019 Works

 Aurora HDR 2019 has many features and filters to produce high-quality HDR photos.

 Here are some of the main highlights of the software.